autoGLM/easyAGI/README.md

 while this project is working several of the components are not integrated.
 Work on Autonomous General Learning Model is at the currently private repo <a href="https://github.com/autoGLM/easyGLM">easyGLM</a><br />

+This version is second simplest yet highly functional decision from logic model that I have ever experienced.
+This project is an expansion upon a simple recursive approach to For the most minimalist python3 approach to GPT-4o API interactive example see <a href="https://github.com/openmindx/agi">agi</a>.

 once the code is stable the repo will open. may the source be with you.

 ## Introduction